valeriansaliou/sonic/README.md

 * **Insert and remove items in the index**; index-altering operations are light and can be committed to the server while it is running.
 A background tasker handles the job of consolidating the index so that the entries you have pushed or popped are quickly made available for search.
 * **Auto-complete any word** in real-time via the suggest operation.
 This helps build a snappy word suggestion feature in your end-user search interface.
 * **Full Unicode compatibility** on 80+ most spoken languages in the world.
 Sonic removes useless stop words from any text (eg. 'the' in English), after guessing the text language.
 This ensures any searched or ingested text is clean before it hits the index; [see languages](https://github.com/valeriansaliou/sonic#which-text-languages-are-supported).
-* **Networked channel interface (Sonic Channel)**, that let you search your index, manage data ingestion (push in the index, pop from the index, flush a collection, flush a bucket, etc.) and perform administrative actions.
-The Sonic Channel protocol was designed to be lightweight on resources and simple to integrate with (the protocol is specified in the sections below); [read protocol specification](https://github.com/valeriansaliou/sonic/blob/master/PROTOCOL.md).
+* **Simple protocol (Sonic Channel)**, that let you search your index, manage data ingestion (push in the index, pop from the index, flush a collection, flush a bucket, etc.) and perform administrative actions.
+Sonic Channel was designed to be lightweight on resources and simple to integrate with; [read protocol specification](https://github.com/valeriansaliou/sonic/blob/master/PROTOCOL.md).
-* **Easy-to-use libraries**, that let you connect to Sonic Channel from your apps; [see libraries](https://github.com/valeriansaliou/sonic#-sonic-channel-libraries).
+* **Easy-to-use libraries**, that let you connect to Sonic from your apps; [see libraries](https://github.com/valeriansaliou/sonic#-sonic-channel-libraries).

 ## How to use it?